BjoernBiltzinger/GBM-background-model/docs/md/general.md

 Here we first construct the different sources contributing to the background.
 The source can be split in two classes: PhotonSources that we can forward fold through the response (very good!) and particle sources that we can not forward fold due to the lack of a charged particle response or similar (not very good).
 The particle sources we therefore have to model directly in count space.

 Let's start with the photon sources.
 We have to different kind of photon sources: PhotonSourceFixed and PhotonSourceFree.
 The difference is only important if we want to fit the background, because for PhotonSourceFixed sources only the normalization is free but for PhotonSourceFree also the spectral parameters are free.
-We stick with PhotonSourceFixed for the moment, because the fitting is not working at the moment.
+Here the Crab and the CGB sources are defines and we use the PhotonSourceFixed to keep it simple for this example, as in this case only the normalization is free, while the spectral parameters are fixed.

 We use astromodels as the spectral modeling framework.